satchelspencer/13/README.md

     - In Arduino IDE (since version 1.6.2) goto Sketch Tab -> Include Library -> Manage Libraries
     - Search for ArduinoJson and click on it
     - Select version and click install
-    - For more info see [wiki](https://github.com/bblanchon/ArduinoJson/wiki/Using%20the%20library%20with%20Arduino)
+8. [Download ESP8266TrueRandom library]https://github.com/marvinroger/ESP8266TrueRandom/archive/master.zip.
+Extract the zip file, and copy the directory to your Arduino libraries folder.
-8. Connect your ESP8266 to your computer.
+9. Connect your ESP8266 to your computer.
-9. Open the server/server.ino file in the Arduino IDE.
+10. Open the server/server.ino file in the Arduino IDE.
 Set the communication port in the Tools > Port menu.
-10. That's it!
+11. That's it!
 Upload the sketch to your device (Sketch > Upload).

 **If you are not using an SD card, follow [this guide](http://arduino.esp8266.com/versions/1.6.5-1160-gef26c5f/doc/reference.html#uploading-files-to-file-system) to install ESP8266FS and store the data directory on your device's flash memory.**